Online Resources & Scholarships for LPN Students

 “The Broke Millennial” by Erin Lowry

-This book offers practical advice on budgeting, saving, and managing finances, which can be particularly helpful for students navigating the costs of nursing education.
-It covers topics like creating a budget, tackling debt, and making smart financial decisions.
+This book offers practical advice on budgeting, saving, and managing finances, which can be particularly helpful for students navigating the costs of a nursing education.
+Topics include creating a budget, tackling debt, and making smart financial decisions.

-This popular podcast provides guidance on personal finance, including debt management, budgeting, and investing.
-While not nursing-specific, the principles discussed can help students make informed financial choices during their education and beyond.
+This popular podcast provides guidance on all aspects of personal finance, including debt management, budgeting, and investing.
+While not nursing-specific, the principles discussed can help students make informed financial choices throughout their nursing education and beyond.